Fairblock/fairblock-cycles-quartz/examples/fairblock/README.md

-# Fairblock-Cycles-Quartz
+# FairyCycles with Fairblock-Cycles-Quartz

-## 1. Why Fairblock-Cycles-Quartz?
+## 1. Why FairyCycles?

-Fairblock-Cycles-Quartz is built to enhance the security and reliability of validator operations within the Fairyring network.
+FairyCycles is built to enhance the security and reliability of validator operations within the Fairyring network.
 Validators are essential to the blockchain's integrity, but there is always a risk of collusion among them that can compromize the system.
 To address this, Fairblock-Cycles-Quartz uses the Cycles-Quartz library, allowing validator operations to run within a Trusted Execution Environment (TEE), which helps keep sensitive operations secure.

 Our [Multimodal Cryptography Series – Accountable MPC + TEE](https://hackmd.io/@Fairblock/rkSiU78TR) explains the risks of validator collusion and the impact on blockchain integrity.
 One major risk is validators leaking decryption keys prematurely.
 Fairblock-Cycles-Quartz tackles this by ensuring validators are unaware of their own shares.
 Running key processes inside a TEE ensures that sensitive data remains isolated and verifiable through on-chain attestation.